Sri Lankan meal plan 5.

 Rice, creamy potato and bean curry, canned tuna stir-fry, spicy coconut sambol, garlic-kangkung stir-fry completes this homemade Sri Lankan lunch meal plan idea.

-I’m ditching the heavy meats and replacing it with a lighter dish,
+I’m ditching the heavy meats and replacing them with a lighter dish.

 If you’ve missed any of my other Sri Lankan meal plans, use the search bar and you’ll be directed to the menus done so far.

 SRI LANKAN MEAL PLAN- 5(HOME COOKED MEALS).

 Click on the highlighted link before every image is provided and you’ll be taken to the recipe.

 You can change and customize the meals to suit your needs, all I’ve done here is provided you with meals I’ve cooked for my family.

 Begin by cooking this amazingly simple creamy potato-bean curry.